Parameters by theme

 • Z is a literal 'Z' character, indicating that this string representation of the date is in UTC.

 No time zone can be specified.
 The String representations of dates are always expressed in Coordinated Universal Time (UTC).
-Here is an example value:
+Example value:

 2022-03-27T13:47:26Z

 You can optionally include fractional seconds if you wish, although any precision beyond milliseconds will be ignored.
-Here are examples of values with sub-seconds include:
+Examples of values with sub-seconds include:

 • 2016-03-27T13:47:26.822Z